jaownf/erinia-project/README.md

 ## Core Features

 - Responsive and modern layout using React
-- Modular component structure and reusable logic
 - Dynamic pages for news and community